HassaanAW/Aritifical-Intelligence/Neural Network/README.md

-Artificial neural network for image recognition-network.py.
-Four additional files are included corresponding to test and train labels, and test and train data
+Network.py contains code for an Artificial Neural Network for image recognition.
+Four additional files are included corresponding to test and train labels, and test and train data.